Kannagi/AltairX/README.md

 32 KiB  L1 data cache (Set-associative 2/4 ways).

 1 MiB L2 cache (Set-associative 4/8 ways).
-1 MiB L2 cache Scratchpad memory.
+1 MiB L2 Scratchpad memory.

 The processor has no branch prediction, it will be based on the delay slot (1 cycle for Fetch) and 1 decode cycle + Jump (Delay)